 PC 69 Charges and Criminal Defenses

 Beating a PC 69 charge can be incredibly difficult, as it often places the accused’s word against a police officer’s.
-However, there are some legal defenses that can be used if you are charged with resisting an executive officer.
+However, some legal defenses can be used if you are charged with resisting an executive officer.

 A criminal defense lawyer could be able to help if you were resisting an executive officer who was not acting lawfully.
 Executive officers that use excessive force during an arrest are no longer carrying out their lawful duties, and you are allowed to defend yourself in this circumstance.